egandro/kindtool/README.md

 # returns the directory with the config files - can be used as export KUBECONFIG=$(kindfile get kubeconfig)
 $ kindtool get kubeconfig

-# returns the ingress_http_port port - in case you have auto port number enabled
-$ kindtool get ingress_http_port

 ```